elizabethjm/covidcampus/README.md

 -Learning through Evaluating Online Resources
 	-The Best and the Worst of the Internet
-	-Comparing 3D visualizations and text descriptions -Citizen Science for Class Activities or the Super Bored
+	-Comparing 3D visualizations and text descriptions -Citizen Science for Class Activities or the Super Bored</b>

 *Please note that many of the detailed lesson plans that I present here are not completely accessible for students with visual impairments, due to the nature of interaction with 3D images in particular, but I have worked with students with visual impairments to go through the exercises successfully, especially using screen contrast enhancement and screen zooming, but that has been a one-on-one conversation with them and also after meeting with disability services.
 For instructors who are moving to online courses quickly due to coronavirus campus closures, and who know that you have students who need visual access accommodations, I suggest that you provide an alternate assignment as well or speak with your institution’s disability services.
 Likewise, some exercises need a fast and reliable internet connection, which students may not have access too, although they should be fine on tablets or other devices without especially fast processors.
 Some online platforms will need an updated browser/OS (especially Sketchfab), but I am able to run them with OS X El Capitan 10.11.6 (yes I know I really need to update my work laptop!).

-Wrangling Tech for Class Formats
+<b>Wrangling Tech for Class Formats

-<b>20-30 student course, Intermediate Level
+20-30 student course, Intermediate Level
 (ex.
 Wellesley ANTH 262 Archaeology of Human Sacrifice)</b>

 In class 75 minute format: